U-WISDOM/u-wisdom.github.io/pages/about.md

 ## Contact

-Please reach out to Kim Dill-McFarland ( kadm[at]uw[.]edu ) with inquires regarding U-WISDOM.
-If you have a project for us, please fill out and include <a href="/forms/UWISDOM_consult_form.pdf" download>our consultation form</a>.
+Please reach out to U-WISDOM ( uwisdom@uw.edu ) with inquires and questions.
+If you have a specific project for us, please fill out and include <a href="/forms/UWISDOM_consult_form.pdf" download>our consultation form</a>.

 ## Location